Eiromplays/MailEase/README.md

 - [src/MailEase/Providers/Microsoft](src/MailEase/Providers/Microsoft): Integration with Microsoft Azure Communication Services Email.
 - [src/MailEase/Providers/SendGrid](src/MailEase/Providers/SendGrid): Integration with SendGrid for email delivery.
 - [src/MailEase/Providers/Smtp](src/MailEase/Providers/Smtp): Integration with SMTP servers for email sending.
-- [licenses](licenses): This is where you can find all licenses for packages/libraries I have taken inspiration/code from.

 Note: The summary provided is based on the assumption of the project's structure and the directory names.
 The actual functionalities/components may vary.